Stele of Amennakhte

 Painted limestone

-flowers.
-In the bottom register are the
+In the bottom register are the “Draughtsman-scribe of Amun

-Truth", Nebre, and his son, Amenemope.
+in the Place of Truth”, Nebre, and his son, Amenemope”.

 Stele to Hathor and Meretseger